Topics Map > Campus Services > E-Learning > Kaltura

 - Video Editing Tools - Clicking the Launch Editor button launches a basic online video editing tool which can be used to remove pieces of your video, and add questions to your video.

-Kaltura MediaSpace allows media owners and co-editors to track how much their media items have been video, the average length of time they were viewed and more.
+Kaltura MediaSpace allows media owners and co-editors to track how much their media items have been viewed, the average length of time they were viewed and more.

 - Media Analytics - Media owners and co-editors can find an individual media items analytics by navigating to the Media Page, clicking the Actions dropdown and selecting Analytics.
 Analytics can be downloaded to a CSV and opened in Microsoft Excel or Google Sheets for further, more in-depth analysis.